Fatou Bensouda: International Criminal Court

-Bensouda and her family were reportedly threatened directly by the then Mossad director Yossi Cohen in an attempt to dissuade her from opening war crime inquiries against Israel.
+In 2019, Bensouda announced the investigation in the Palestine case.
 Less than a month before handing over her post to her successor, Karim Khan, she declared in a podcast: "Something I have experienced is pressure, attacks and politicization [but] what we do in this office is critically important," adding, "History will judge us."
+In May 2026, in an interview with Al Jazeera, Bensouda stated that Cohen arranged a series of meetings to pressure her into dropping the ICC investigations.